 Rustic Pathways has been operating student travel and community service programs in Thailand for over a decade.
 With 60 full-time employees from incredibly diverse backgrounds, our connections here ensure access to places that aren’t open to most visitors, allowing for truly special experiences.
-With our legendary Ricefields International Service Base in the northeast, the Hill Tribe Orphanage Project along the Burmese border and a number of other bases throughout the Hill Tribe region, our year-round facilities are proof of our commitment to the communities and people we love and support in Thailand.
+With our legendary Ricefields International Service Base in the northeast, The Rustic Pathways Children’s Home and a number of other bases throughout the Hill Tribe region, our year-round facilities are proof of our commitment to the communities and people we love and support in Thailand.

 We custom design our Journeys to meet your school’s requirements, so please contact us to discuss the type of experience you are looking for.
 As a general guide, here are some of the potential elements of your Journey through Thailand: